By Francesca Furey and Sabrina Sucato

 The Putnam County inn might not have been on Tarter’s radar much prior to her purchase of it in February 2020 with a group of friends and investors, but business management certainly was.
-A local leader in Dutchess County, she and her fiancé Brendan McAlpine are the masterminds behind Hudson Valley Marshmallow Co., Story Screen Theater, and Wonderbar in Beacon, along with Dutch’s Spirits in Pine Plains.
+A local leader in Dutchess County, she and partner Brendan McAlpine are the masterminds behind Hudson Valley Marshmallow Co., Story Screen Theater, and Wonderbar in Beacon, along with Dutch’s Spirits in Pine Plains.
 They also collaborate with their family, including McAlpine’s father Robert McAlpine, to manage The Roundhouse in Beacon.

 When a friend mentioned that the inn was for sale back in 2019, Tarter was intrigued by the history of the space.
 At the time, she had her hands full with the success of Story Screen and the recent debut of Wonderbar, so the prospect of adding another business to her local collective wasn’t on her mind at all.
 Even so, she ventured over to Garrison for a tour and promptly fell in love.

 “The building itself is 260 years old, and it feels like walking back in time,” she enthuses.
 “I saw the property in the winter and was like, ‘This is my dream.’”